jcyrill/snowbirds/characters/kyle.md

 ## Goals & Motivations

 **External Goal (What they WANT):**
-Same as Zack initially - win money, get to college, make parents happy, have fun.
+Same as Zack initially - get into California Beach State by winning money, get to college, make parents happy, have fun.
 But he's less driven about it.
+Master the Whirlybird trick.

 **Internal Need (What they NEED):**
 Find his own identity separate from Zack.
 Learn to make his own decisions.
 Discover what HE actually wants vs. what others want for him.
 Grow up in his own way.